 Another key ingredient for launching an intranet is creating a network of advocates.
 These are enthusiastic and energetic individuals from all parts of the company who act both as local champions to promote the intranet, and as local experts.
 They answer questions and even undertake some training.
 Advocate or champion networks play a key role “on the ground” in global or geographically widespread organizations, where it is impossible for the small central intranet team to promote the new platform in every location.
 While it may sound difficult in theory to create a network of advocates who are not getting paid for their efforts, in practice, it’s often easy.
 There are many outstanding examples of very passionate employees whose help has been invaluable in launching a company’s new project.
 It’s worth creating your advocate network well in advance of launch.
 They should provide input into the design and content, which will further build up momentum and excitement as well as drive intranet adoption.

-Create a social intranet self-help section
+Create a social intranet self-service section